fredericgo/FingerprintClusterer/README.md

 # fingerprintClusterer
-this is adapted from OpenRefine's clustering function
+This is adapted from OpenRefine's clustering function.

-Usage:
+## Usage:

 	cd FingerprintKeyer
 	make
 	./clusterer inputfilename outputfile -c 1,2

--c id_col,string col:
+* -c id_col,string col:
 	specify column number of original id and the corresponding string column to cluster

-There will be two output files:
-	outputfilename : input file with specified columns replaced by cluster name and cluster id outputfilename+"link" : column1 new_id / column2 original_id
+* There will be two output files: outputfilename : input file with specified columns replaced by cluster name and cluster id outputfilename+"link" : column1 new_id / column2 original_id